 Your original images are stored safely in the Amazon Cloud and can be accessed at any time.
 Once an image is uploaded to your Image Manager, we automatically generate for it the encrypted SmartFrame Datafile with .SF extension.
 These files are unreadable to normal image viewing and editing software and can only be decoded with the decryption key contained in your SF Viewer script.

 Enterprise customers can also use our REST API for bulk uploads, we also build custom connectors on request.
 Contact us to discuss bespoke solutions or visit SmartFrame Developers Portal to learn more about the SmartFrame API.

 Currently you can upload image files in .jpg or .tiff formats.

 Maximum image size

-The maximum single file size which you can upload into SmartFrame is 50MB.
+The maximum size of a single file which you can upload into SmartFrame is 50MB.

-You should keep in mind that while it is possible to use SmartFrame with images smaller than 320x120px, Theme elements such as buttons and/or caption won’t be displayed on these small images.
-They will still be protected against being downloaded or copied.
+You should keep in mind that while it is possible to use SmartFrame with images smaller than 320x1200px, Theme elements such as buttons and/or caption won’t be displayed on these small images (they will still be protected against being downloaded or copied).